panda-official/TimeSwipe/doc/firmware/README.md

 routine is provided by `CADpointSearch` class.
 This class contains an algorithm for finding offset for a single channel only.
 For possibility of finding offsets for several channels at once there is special infrastructure class `CCalMan`

+## JSON

+This module implements the communication extensions and some additional JSON-based functionality from the `nlohman::json` library to the firmware:

+  - `CJSONbase` - is a superviser class used for controlling the entire JSON system.
+For exampe, all JSON command handlers can be switched on/off by calling a CJSONbase::LockCmdSubsys(...);
+  - `CJSONStream` - is a class derived from `CFrmStream` provides a mechanism for retrieving/storing primitive and standard data types (`int`, `float`, `std::string` etc) from/to the JSON object in the `CFrmStream` style: by extraction(`>>`) and insertion (`<<`) operators that allows an easy integration with the communication system;
+  - `CJSONDispatcher` - is a handler for "js" command;
+  - `CJSONEvDispatcher` - a handler for "je" command.

+A simple event system where an *event* - is a JSON object is based on two classes:

+  - `IJSONEvent` - is a callback interface used to notify the derived class with JSON event;
+  - `CJSONEvCP` - is a template for creating an event source with a connection point inside for the event subscribers.